Emotional toll of being a doctor

 Topics: Your wellbeing

-Marianne Poirier is a junior doctor.
+Marianne Poirier is a resident doctor.
 She writes under a pseudonym.

 I wanted to write anonymously about my experience of being referred to the GMC and calling the Doctor Support Service because, when I received the letter I genuinely thought my life would completely fall apart and that I would never be able to cope with this, but although it is a bit of a challenge, I am definitely OK.